massoncheg/forgejo-docs/docs/admin/runner-installation.md

 log:
   # The level of logging, can be trace, debug, info, warn, error, fatal
   level: info
+  # The level of logging for jobs, can be trace, debug, info, earn, error, fatal
+  job_level: info

 runner:
   # Where to store the registration result.